Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 2. Coakers Walk

 Coaker's Walk is a 1 km stretch of path overlooking the hills and valleys.
 Before I went there, I heard negative reviews about the place saying it gets overcrowded and dirty.
 However, I reached Coaker's walk at 8 am in the morning when there was hardly anyone around.
 The mist had just begun to clear up, giving way to the sunlight.
 In my opinion, early morning is the best time to visit Coaker's walk.
-Entry fee is a minimal Rs 30.
-They charge an addition Rs 50 for a camera.
+The entry fee is a minimal Rs 30.
+They charge an additional Rs 50 for a camera.
+I definitely recommend coming here early morning as it is one of the best places to visit in Kodaikanal in 2 days.

 3. Bryant Park

 With a 38% Christian population, it's a no-brainer that Kodaikanal has a bunch of scenic churches.
 The church in the picture above is the Mount Zion Lutheran Church which is located right in the heart of the city.
 Surprisingly enough, despite being located in the city, the church has a quaint appeal to it.
 The minute you walk through the gate, your pace will automatically slow down to take in the charm of the church and the adjoining building.
-Another notable church in Kodaikanal is the Saleth Matha Church.
+The Saleth matha Church is another notable church in Kodaikanal.

 Most of the well-known eateries in Kodaikanal are located either on the Bazaar road or the P T Road.
 Both these roads are located in the city center.
 While there are plenty of great restaurants and cafes in Kodaikanal, I've only listed the ones that left a lasting impact on my taste buds and just can't be missed!